jannispkz/sharedeverything/README.md

 4. Built for Minecraft 1.21.4

 **Note**: This mod is designed to run **server-side only**.
 I built and tested it for my server environment and did not test client-side functionality, since the mod doesn't require installation on both server and client.

+**Server Setup**: I highly recommend using a **server restart script** to automatically restart the server after world deletion.
+The mod stops the server when worlds are reset, and a restart script ensures it comes back online with a fresh world automatically.

 ### Recommended Companion Mod